Cryptographic fundamentals

 To ensure that access to encrypted data is not lost due to the loss, damage or failure of an encryption key, it is important that where practical cryptographic equipment and software provides a means of data recovery.

-Control: ISM-0455; Revision: 3; Updated: Mar-22; Applicability: All; Essential Eight: N/A
+Control: ISM-0455; Revision: 3; Updated: Mar-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

 Where practical, cryptographic equipment and software provides a means of data recovery to allow for circumstances where the encryption key is unavailable due to loss, damage or failure.

-Handling encrypted ICT equipment and media
+Handling encrypted IT equipment and media

-Control: ISM-0462; Revision: 7; Updated: Mar-22; Applicability: All; Essential Eight: N/A
+Control: ISM-0462; Revision: 8; Updated: Jun-24; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

 Transporting cryptographic equipment

 Transporting cryptographic equipment in a keyed state may expose its keying material to potential compromise.
-Therefore, if cryptographic equipment is transported in a keyed state it should be done based on the sensitivity or classification of its keying material.
+Therefore, if cryptographic equipment is transported in a keyed state, it should be done based on the sensitivity or classification of its keying material.

-Control: ISM-0501; Revision: 6; Updated: Mar-22; Applicability: All; Essential Eight: N/A
+Control: ISM-0501; Revision: 6; Updated: Mar-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

 Keyed cryptographic equipment is transported based on the sensitivity or classification of its keying material.